Street Fighter (UDON comics): Plot

-Cammy currently leads a Delta Blue team consisting of George Genzu, Abel, and former Dolls Juli and Juni.
+Cammy leads a Delta Blue team consisting of George Genzu, Abel, and former Dolls Juli and Juni.
 However, her superior put the team on hold after Juni suddenly blanks out during a mission.
 During the team's night out on the town, Juni reverts to her Doll programming and escapes the restaurant to head to a rendezvous point.
 Cammy catches up and finds Juni and Decapre teaming up to fight Juri and Crimson Viper.
-Juni runs away from the fight with Juri tailing her while Cammy and her team arrest Viper and Decapre and take them to MI-6 headquarters.
+Juni runs away from the fight with Juri tailing her while Cammy and her team arrest Viper and Decapre before taking them to MI-6 headquarters.
 Viper is quickly released thanks to her connections with the U.S. government and refuses to work with Delta Blue, not trusting them after what happened to Juni.
 Juri tracks down Juni to an aircraft hangar on the Isle of Dogs.
 As she reports her findings to Viper, she is knocked out and captured by F.A.N.G.

 Genzu and an MI-6 scientist discover a node within the brains of the dolls that is emitting a retrieval signal.
 Cammy and Juli aren't as affected as Decapre and Juni since they weren't as deeply indoctrinated into Shadaloo, but know they are at risk.
 Genzu attempts to link Cammy's mind to Decapre's so they can track the retrieval signal and Juni.
 The process goes haywire and puts Cammy back under Bison's control, leading her and Decapre to escape to the rendezvous point.
 Delta Blue tracks both of them to the hangar, where Abel is knocked out and captured by F.A.N.G. and Juni.
 Cammy breaks free from Bison's control, prompting F.A.N.G. to retreat.
 Viper arrives to help Delta Blue deal with the rest of the Shadaloo henchmen just as F.A.N.G.’s plane flies off.

-Cammy informs them that F.A.N.G. is flying to a secret Shadaloo lab in Xinjiang, China to use his prisoners to resurrect Bison, as Abel and the Dolls can provide the genetic reconstruction data while Juri can power it with her Feng Shui Engine.
+Cammy informs them that F.A.N.G. is flying to a secret Shadaloo lab in Xinjiang to use his prisoners to resurrect Bison, as Abel and the Dolls can provide the genetic reconstruction data while Juri can power it with her Feng Shui Engine.
 Cammy's team arrives too late as F.A.N.G.’s experiment successfully brings Bison back to life.
 While Bison's resurrection devoids him of his control over the other Dolls, Decapre chooses to willingly serve him as all she's ever wanted was to destroy Cammy and take her place.
-As the base falls apart, Bison, F.A.N.G. and Decapre escape with the rest of Shadaloo while Delta Blue, Viper and Juri use the maintenance tunnels to leave the mountain safely.
+As the base falls apart, Bison, F.A.N.G. and Decapre escape with the rest of Shadaloo while Delta Blue, Viper, and Juri use the maintenance tunnels to leave the mountain safely.
 Despite Bison's resurrection, Cammy considers the mission a success as he no longer has control over her and her teammates.
 She vows to eventually free Decapre and destroy Shadaloo for good.